usaicop/Main/README.md

 ## 🛠️ Contributing to AI COP

 Contributions from community members are welcome, whether it's sharing a project, improving documentation, or contributing code.
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get involved.
-(README2.md)
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get involved. [visit this option](README2.md)

 ## 📢 Stay Connected